andri-c/student2/_posts/2023-08-31-Snake_Game.md

 comments: false
 layout: post
 title: Snek
-description: This is a game based off of Snake, except instead of eating apples, we are eating avacados!
+description: This is a game based off of Snake, except instead of eating apples, we are eating blocks!
 type: plans
 courses: { compsci: {week: 2} }
 ---